 Susan Conley was the Regional Manager, Public Health, Perinatal & Early Childhood Development for Vancouver Coastal Health Region.
 While she has enjoyed an extensive career in healthcare including roles in Primary Care, Mental Health and Palliative Care, it has been her roles in neonatal and public health nursing where her passion for babies, children and mums has truly stood out.
-Even before there was an Embrace Rwanda, Susan had responded to Hilary King’s quest for a nurse with maternal-child experience to help her set up what would become the “Healthy Mum’s” project in the remote Rwandan village of Kigeme.
+Even before there was an Embrace Rwanda, Susan had responded to Hilary King’s quest for a nurse with maternal-child experience to help her set up what would become the “Healthy Mum’s” program in the remote Rwandan village of Kigeme.
 As a health care leader, she was hopeful that she could contribute to Kigeme’s vision of creating a model of care that would improve the health of the most vulnerable children in rural Rwanda.
 While her leadership skills and experience were definitely useful to the project, she is quick to point out that she learned far more about faith, hope, compassion and grace from the people of Rwanda.
 Susan is a Registered Nurse with a Bachelor of Science Degree in Nursing from the University of Victoria, an Advanced Diploma in Neonatal Nursing, and a Masters Degree in Health Leadership and Training from Royal Roads University.
 She considers her experience as a mother and grandmother to be of even greater importance in fulfilling her work with Embrace Rwanda.

 Director – Susan Romeo Gilbert